-Watch This Powerful Trailer Highlight the Supreme Court Case that Paved the Way for Marriage Equality
+Watch This EXCLUSIVE "Loving" Featurette Highlighting the Supreme Court Case That Paved the Way for Marriage Equality

 Fifty-eight years ago, Mildred and Richard Loving married in Washington, D.C., in a ceremony that, in 1958, was illegal because of the Racial Integrity Act of 1924.
 The act prohibited inter-racial couples from marrying in fear of mixed offspring diluting Virginia's "whiteness."

 "The Lovings were accused of two crimes," said Nancy Buirski, director of "The Loving Story" documentary.
 "One was the anti-miscegenation crime, which was a felony, and that just meant they were not allowed to get married as an inter-racial couple.
 They were also accused of evading that statute by leaving the state and marrying in Washington, D.C."

 Buirski's incredible HBO documentary followed the Loving v.
 Virginia Supreme Court case with unseen photographs and footage, opens up a conversation on marriage equality dated back to well before the fight for gay marriage.

 See below for five historic cases that paved the road for nationwide marriage equality:

 This California Supreme Court case declared it was racial discrimination to forbid marriage on the basis of race alone, becoming one of the first states to do so.

 2. Loving v.
 Virginia (1967)